 How else should I care for my teeth while wearing braces?

-Many of our favorite foods are the foods we have to avoid while wearing braces.
+Aside from regular brushing and flossing, many of our favorite foods are the foods we have to avoid while wearing braces.
 Chips, sweets, and sodas are filled with sugars and starches that create acid that is bad for your gums and teeth, especially while wearing braces.
 Too much sugar can cause permanent white spots after your braces are removed.
 Avoid sticky, hard, or crunchy snacks that can damage your wires or brackets.